SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request: DELETE /{collection}/{id}
 - Request message: None
-- Response message: Optional error message
+- Response message: Status

 The client MUST the HTTP DELETE method and a resource identifying a unique object instance.
-This operation has no EPP request and response message and MUST return HTTP status code 200 (OK) if the resource was deleted successfully.
+The server MUST return HTTP status code 200 (OK) if the resource was deleted successfully.

 Example Domain Delete request: